DEFRA/ffc-ahwr-automated-tests/README.md

 - Make sure you have MESSAGE_QUEUE_PASSWORD, MESSAGE_QUEUE_SUFFIX and APPLICATIONINSIGHTS_CONNECTION_STRING in your .env file
 - MESSAGE_QUEUE_SUFFIX should be whichever queues you want to use in SND2, e.g. -auto.
 The -pipe queues are reserved for the pipeline.
 - Add CLEANUP_FIRST=true to your .env file if you want to ensure a clean-up of logs and screenshots before running the tests locally
+- Add USE_INSTANCES=10 to your .env file if you want to run tests in parallel, to make things faster
 - You can find these values by speaking to a dev

 ## 🧪 Running Automated Tests